Gene RiddleFounder & Managing Partner

-Gene Riddle is a founding member of Riddle & Brantley, a law firm that employs 10 lawyers with more than 160 years of combined legal experience.
+Gene Riddle is a founding member of Riddle & Brantley, a law firm that employs 9 attorneys with nearly 200 years of combined legal experience.
 Gene is quick to stress his family’s deep North Carolina ties.
 A Stanly County native, he grew up in Aberdeen after moving from Albemarle.
 He has practiced law in North Carolina since September 1985.

 Gene’s parents were both educators.
 His father, a longtime superintendent of Moore County Schools, encouraged him to go to law school after college.